The Name of The Church: Church of Christ

 1646: How the Pilgrims sailed from Delft Haven (p.
 130)

-keep their names and nation, and not only be a means to enlarge the dominions of our State, but the Church of Christ also.
+keep their names and nation, and not only be a means to enlarge the dominions of our State, but the CHURCH OF CHRIST.

 1600 Late: John Locke